bkuhlmann/pragmater/README.md

 ## Frozen String Literals

-With Ruby 2.3.0, support of frozen string literals are now supported.
+With Ruby 2.3.0, support for frozen strings was added.
 These comments are meant to be placed at the top of each source file.
 Example:

     # frozen_string_literal: true